Hopkins County Water Quality

 What is the water quality in Hopkins County, Texas?

-Hopkins County, Texas has a water quality grade of D with a score of 50.5/100, based on EPA Safe Drinking Water Information System data.
-The county has 7 health-based drinking water violations on record.
+Hopkins County, Texas has a drinking-water quality grade of D with a score of 50.5/100, based on EPA SDWIS compliance data.
+The county has 7 health-based drinking water violations over the past 5 years.
+Watershed health, monitoring records, and live streamflow are reported separately on this page.

 Are there any water violations in Hopkins County?

-Hopkins County has 7 health-based drinking water violations recorded by the EPA.
+Hopkins County has 7 health-based drinking water violations recorded by the EPA over the past 5 years.
 Health-based violations indicate instances where contaminant levels exceeded EPA Maximum Contaminant Levels (MCLs).
 Violations may have been resolved — check with your local water utility for current status.

 How does Hopkins County water compare to the Texas average?

-Hopkins County's water quality score of 50.5/100 is higher than the Texas state average of 30.4.
-The average water quality grade across Texas is F, based on data from 254 counties with available water quality data.
+Hopkins County's SDWIS water quality score of 50.5/100 is higher than the Texas state average of 30.4.
+The average water quality grade across Texas is F, based on data from 254 counties with available SDWIS data.

 Is tap water safe to drink in Hopkins County?

-Based on EPA data, Hopkins County has a water quality grade of D (50.5/100).
-This indicates below-average water quality with significant compliance issues.
-Residents may want to consider home water filtration.
+Based on EPA SDWIS data, Hopkins County has a water quality grade of D (50.5/100).
+This indicates below-average compliance with significant violations.
+Residents may want to consider home water filtration or independent testing.
+The grade speaks to the public water system, not the watershed — for watershed-level concerns, see the Watershed Health zone.
 For the most up-to-date information, contact your local water utility or review your Consumer Confidence Report (CCR).

 Why does Hopkins County have so many water violations?